spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/import-eks-cluster-enable-hybrid-mode.md

   [Prepare networking for hybrid nodes](https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-networking.html) for guidance.
 You will need to provide the following details during the import steps:

-  - The VPC CIDR range where your EKS cluster resides.
+  - The Virtual Private Cloud (VPC) Classless Inter-Domain Routing (CIDR) range where your EKS cluster resides.
   - The CIDR ranges for hybrid nodes in other networks that need to connect to this cluster.
   - The CIDR ranges for hybrid pods in other networks that need to connect to this cluster.